DmitryGoroshko/word_hk_auto_test/README.md

 ### Pre-conditions
 - pywinauto lib
-- please start your default browser before starting the script (beause of the Shift+F1 hotkey)
+- please start your default browser before starting the script (because of the Shift+F1 hotkey)
 - make sure you have the English keyboard layout

 ### How it works?